Ear, Nose and Throat

 Finally, both catheters are removed, leaving the sinuses open and clear.

-Who is a candidate for balloon sinuplasty?
+Am I a candidate for balloon sinuplasty?

 Patients who have been diagnosed with chronic sinusitis, which is defined as lasting for eight or more weeks, and are not responding to medication treatment are typically candidates for balloon sinuplasty.
-You and your doctor will discuss your medical history, potential risks and other factors to determine if this procedure is right for you.
+You and your doctor should discuss your medical history, potential risks and other factors to determine if this procedure is right for you.

-How will I feel after?
+How will I feel after my balloon sinuplasty procedure?